 In the United States, the disease of infertility is on the rise.
 1 in 6 couples will be diagnosed at some point during their childbearing years.
 Although insurance can help defray some of the cost, procedures remain expensive.
-For those whose infertility treatment was not successful, the decision to choose infant domestic adoption as the way to build their family is not easy after enduring an exhaustive emotional and financial journey.
-Indeed, it is nationally recognized that 75% of the families that begin the adoption process get discouraged by the lack of emotional, moral, and financial support.
+For those whose infertility treatment is not successful, the decision to choose domestic adoption as the way to build their family is not easy after enduring an exhaustive emotional and financial journey.
+Indeed, it is nationally recognized that 75% of the families that begin the adoption process get discouraged by the lack of emotional and financial support.

 Meeting the need

 Noah Z.M.
 Goetz Foundation operates an education and grant program, both of which focus solely upon the bridge between our client’s decision to end infertility treatment and to subsequently undertake and successfully complete the domestic adoption process.

 As of November 2014, the Foundation’s programs have achieved the following results:

 - 8 couples that had previously battled infertility have successfully completed the adoption of their child and all in less than one year; and,